-The Corporation has learned through relevant media reports of the appointment of a Judicial Commission of Inquiry into Allegations of State Capture, Corruption and Fraud in the Public Sector, including organs of state ("Inquiry") for which the terms of reference were published by presidential proclamation on January 25, 2018.
+The Corporation has learned through relevant media reports of the appointment of a Judicial Commission of Inquiry into Allegations of State Capture, Corruption and Fraud in the Public Sector, including organs of state (Inquiry) for which the terms of reference were published by presidential proclamation on January 25, 2018.
 Before and after the Inquiry, the media made allegations of irregularities with respect to multiple procurements regarding the supply of 1,064 locomotives by South African train operator Transnet Freight Rail.
-The Corporation has not received any communication or request for information from the authorities conducting the inquiry.
-Based on information known to the Corporation at this time, there is no reason to believe that the Corporation has been involved in any wrongdoing with respect to the procurement by Transnet of 240 TRAXX locomotives from Bombardier Transportation in one of numerous aforementioned procurements.
+On September 7, 2018, Bombardier Transportation South Africa (Pty.)
+Ltd. (BTSA) was informed that the Special Investigation Unit (SIU), a forensic investigation agency under the Department of Justice in South Africa, has opened an investigation with respect to the relocation, in 2014, of the manufacturing site from Pretoria to Durban and the costs claimed in regard to this relocation.
+BTSA has not received any other communication or request for information from the authorities conducting the inquiries.
+The Corporation has launched an internal review into the allegations which is conducted by external advisors under the supervision of counsel.
+The review is still ongoing but based on information known to the Corporation at this time, there is no reason to believe that the Corporation has been involved in any wrongdoing with respect to the procurement by Transnet of 240 TRAXX locomotives from Bombardier Transportation in one of numerous aforementioned procurements.